Nina G

 3

 Cover transfers.
-Friend's kitten is covered within 60 days of registration.
-Original holder retains their tokens — and the gift lives on.
+Friend’s kitten is covered within 60 days of registration.
+The cover now belongs to the friend — the gift lives on independently.

 Year 5.
 Capital back.